Brianbrifri/o1-koehler.5/README.md

   1) 20 simulated seconds are reached or
   2) 20 real seconds are reached

+This program does message passing to ensure it is a first come first serve on the resources requested; otherwise, resources would be grandted in the same order every time.
-This program does no message passing.
-The slaves put their request for new/release of resource into shared memory and master goes through the array of processes and checks these requests.
+  The slaves put their request for new/release of resource into shared memory then sends a message to master.
+Master processes the message queue recursively then once those are gone, goes through the array of processes and checks for unfulfilled requests.
 If it can grant the request for a new one, it will.
 It will always perform the release of a resource by a process.
   I used a struct for the resource that holds the quantity and quantAvail.
 Whenever one gets assigned to a process, the quantAvail gets decreased.
 If put back, it gets increased.
 The processes themselves keep track of which resources it has.